Euro zone to bail out Cyprus - no details on how

 The troika of European Union, International Monetary Fund and the European Central Bank would send a mission of experts to Cyprus on Tuesday for a technical analysis of the country's financing needs and to get a better understanding of the new Cypriot government, ECB board member Joerg Asmussen said.

-President Nicos Anastasiades promised on Thursday to work for a swift deal to prop up the island's banks, which need capital of 8-10 billion euros (6.9 billion - 8.6 billion pounds).
+President Nicos Anastasiades promised on Thursday to work for a swift deal to prop up the island's banks, which need capital of 8-10 billion euros.
 The total bailout, including financing for general government operations and to finance existing debt, could be up to 17 billion euros, equal to Cyprus's annual economic output.

 Two euro zone officials said ministers meeting in Brussels did not agree on how best to finance the bailout, but were committed to a deal by the end of March.

-"The Eurogroup called on the international institutions and Cyprus to accelerate their work on the building blocks of a programme, and agreed to target political endorsement of the programme around the second half of March," the ministers said in a statement.
+"The Eurogroup called on the international institutions and Cyprus to accelerate their work on the building blocks of a program, and agreed to target political endorsement of the program around the second half of March," the ministers said in a statement.

 Removing one of the stumbling blocs for an agreement, the new Cypriot authorities had agreed to an independent review of how Cypriot banks are implementing anti-money-laundering laws, the euro zone statement said.